spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/deploy-vm-from-template.md

 - An active cluster with the Virtual Machine Orchestrator (VMO) pack.
 Review [Create a VMO Profile](../create-vmo-profile.md) to configure the dashboard.

-  - If this is an Edge cluster with VMs as Edge hosts, such as a VM in VMWare vCenter, the VM Edge host must support hardware-assisted virtualization to the guest Operating System (OS).
+  - If this is an Edge cluster with VMs as Edge hosts, such as a VM in VMware vCenter, the VM Edge host must support hardware-assisted virtualization to the guest Operating System (OS).

 - Outbound internet connectivity for port 443 is allowed so that you and your applications can connect with the Spectro